phantombuster/legacy-docs/api.rst

 API
 ===

-The Phantombuster API is composed of HTTPS endpoints returning JSON data.
+The Phantombuster API gives you control over your account.
+It is composed of HTTPS endpoints returning JSON data.

+Here's a short list of what the API allows:

+- Launch and abort agents
+- Get console output, status, progress and messages from an agent
+- Get streaming console output from an agent
+- Get user, agent and script records
+- Send emails
+- ...

 We deliberately made the API extremely simple to use.
 Any developer should be able to get responses in a matter of minutes.